-One of our Medical Directors have advised the following to another collegue who had concerns about issuing a fit note to a patient who's employer was asking for one as they were in a vulnerable group.
+One of our Medical Directors has advised the following to another colleague who had concerns about issuing a fit note to a patient who's employer was asking for one as they were in a vulnerable group.

 This scenario is indeed a sad consequence of the current Pandemic and does present us with an uncomfortable dilemma.
 Your concerns around the appropriateness of issuing a Med3 are all valid.

 As the DWP point out in their GP guidance around fit notes ( https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/465918/fit-note-gps-guidance.pdf ), ‘Your assessment about whether your patient is fit for work is about their fitness for work in general and is not job-specific’.
 We are reminded to ‘Always consider if your patient could do work of some kind before advising that they are not fit for any work’.

 With this in mind I would concur that the issuing of a Fit Note stating that the patient is not fit for work would be inappropriate in the situation that you describe.